-Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes Design element.
-Function from an ageing / disability perspective Cultural appropriateness (cont.)
-Location of family and kinship groups when designing settlements & townships Keep family and kinship groups together Ensure availability of homes or additional rooms for family/kin members, particularly carers Visitability is possible for elders and family/kin relations regardless of ability set townships particularly carers Family and kin can be contactable and close by for support and assistance Family and kin can visit each other's homes without physical barrier to the home (e.g. no stairs) 2.
-Eco efficiency Reduce green mileage in construction Local materials used where suitable Consider traditional orientation of dwellings and siting Investigate viability of traditional building materials and techniques
+Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes 1 Design element 2 Function from an ageing / disability perspective Cultural appropriateness (cont'd.)
+Additional shelter for people and animals A detached shade structure Open, accessible Suitable pathway to the structure for all users Able to be accessed by those with mobility impairment, those who use mobility aids, carers who push mobility aids and/or prams and strollers Location of family and kinship groups when designing settlements & townships Keep family and kinship groups together Ensure availability of homes or additional rooms for family/kin members, particularly carers Visitability is possible for elders and family/kin relations regardless of ability set Family and kin can be contactable and close by for support and assistance Family and kin can visit each other's homes without physical barrier to the home (e.g. no stairs) Eco efficiency Reduce green mileage in construction Local materials used where suitable Consider traditional orientation of dwellings and siting Investigate viability of traditional building materials and techniques

-Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes Design element.
-Function from an ageing / disability perspective Eco efficiency (con't) Follows 'Green' building guidelines where possible Utilise appropriate 'green' technology to reduce reliance on high cost (and intermittent) electricity resources Bioclimatic design principles Use of solar hot water heaters where appropriate Use of solar panels where appropriate Passive solar design Built off the ground to enable air currents beneath the house.
-Position windows / louvers to take advantage of prevailing winds / sun position Optimal energy resources are made available to those on limited incomes (e.g. Aged Pension, Disability Support Pension) Reduced need for additional appliances such as air conditioners and heaters - costly to purchase and to run Eco efficiency (cont.)
-Landscape fit Consider landscaping options that enhance the function of the dwelling and provide shelter and shade Use local flora to support the dwellings aesthetic fit with natural environment and Careful use of trees and shrubs that will not result in roots disrupting path of travel or cause falls and injury
+Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes 1 Design element 2 Function from an ageing / disability perspective Eco efficiency (cont'd.)
+Follows 'Green' building guidelines where possible Utilise appropriate 'green' technology to reduce reliance on high cost (and intermittent) electricity resources Bioclimatic design principles Use of solar hot water heaters where appropriate Use of solar panels where appropriate Passive solar design Built off the ground to enable air currents beneath the house.
+Position windows / louvers to take advantage of prevailing winds / sun position Optimal energy resources are made available to those on limited incomes (e.g. Aged Pension, Disability Support Pension) Reduced need for additional appliances such as air conditioners and heaters - costly to purchase and to run Landscape fit Consider landscaping options that enhance the function of the dwelling and provide shelter and shade Use local flora to support the dwellings aesthetic fit with natural environment and Careful use of trees and shrubs that will not result in roots disrupting path of travel or cause falls and injury Protection from local fauna A space that allows outdoor living and reduced risk of being attacked by insects / vermin Screened in veranda (mosquito, vermin /& snake management) People with vulnerable immune systems / skin / respiratory problems are protected from injury and illness via insects / vermin